-This course was co-designed by Jeff Durbin, over 10 years of water and wastewater treatment experience as a water quality inspector for the City of Phoenix and 20 years of water and wastewater treatment experience.
+This course was co-designed by Jeff Durbin, over 10 years of water and wastewater treatment experience as a backflow inspector for the City of Phoenix and 20 years of water and wastewater treatment experience.
 Jeff has taught approximately 10,000 students about water and wastewater treatment primarily in water distribution, and pollution control (water quality) related classes.
-Jeff will also be able to answer any question pertaining to collections or pretreatment.
+Jeff will also be able to answer any question pertaining to this course or material.